federicotdn/verb/README.md

 If you include one of these headers in one of your requests (except `Accept`), Verb will add a warning to the [log](#verb-log).

-**Note:** "header" != "heading", "header" is used to refer to HTTP headers, and "heading" is used to refer to the elements used to separate sections of text.
+**Note:** "header" != "heading", "header" is used to refer to HTTP headers, and "heading" is used to refer to the elements Org mode uses to separate sections of text.
+Sometimes, "headline" or "outline" is used to refer to headings as well.

 ### Adding a Body